grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 * [ ] _they are all half-asleep on the midnight watch: bleary-eyed, staring at the dials, bored out of their minds, numb from the sensory deprivation sound, hum, and vibration of the ceaseless and unvarying engine rumbling through the boat_
 	* {nobody is on sonar because it's not military ship, and because you can't hear anything above the sound of the engine anyway}
+	* [ ] > "The sour prospects of fortune are determined by the winds that blow out of hell, Cap."

 ### --- (the sub sneaks up on them because they can't hear them over the crashers)